winklermw-mz/SammelsuriumMCP/README.md

 ## Requirements

 - Python 3.x please note, that at the time of writing Python 3.14 is not compatible with ChromaDB thus Python 3.12 is used instead
+-
-- FastMCP library
+- FastMCP
-- ChromaDB
+- ChromaDB, modify `utils.config.py` for configuration of host and port as ChromaDB is supposed to be available in a separate docker container
+- OpenAI compatible LLM, modify `utils.config.py` if necessary
 - PyMuPDF
 - Other dependencies as specified in `requirements.txt`